GrazerComputerClub/Pi-XO/README.md

 # Pi-XO
 Raspberry Pi Zero game console for use with PICO-8.
-The hardware and software is sill under development!
+The hardware and software is still under development!

 ## In Action